Information for staff

 Finding a collaborator

 By the end of November the Students will need to submit their choice of four mini-projects and their ranking.
 On this basis the Programme Committee will allocate each student to two projects (see next paragraph for details).
-Throughout late October and early November, the students will meet with the potential Co-supervisors.
+Throughout late October and early November, the students will meet with the potential co-supervisors;.
 During this meeting, could you please explain the project and arrange for the students to see the experimental techniques involved (e.g. to spent a day with a Postdoc or PhD Student conducting the experiments).
-Furthermore, the student will need to prepare a 2-page report on each chosen miniproject including review of key papers related to the topic.
-So could you please suggest key papers to the Students during your meeting.
+There will also be an opportunity to present your project during the Neural Dynamics Forum.
+The student will need to prepare a 2-page report on each chosen miniproject including review of key papers related to the topic.
+So could you please suggest key papers to the students during your meeting.

 To ensure the diversity of research of the Neural Dynamics students, it will be arranged that each year each neuroscientist co-advises at most 1 mini-project, and each theoretician at most two mini-projects.
 However, to increase students' choice, academics can propose more projects: each neuroscientist can propose up to two projects, and each theoretician up to three projects.
 An experimental or clinical supervisor can have at most two Neural Dynamics students doing PhD projects, as opposed to rotations, at one time, a computational or mathematical supervisor can have at most four Neural Dynamics students doing PhD projects at any one time.